Support ticket: Background

-Issues
+Incidents

-Issues can have several aspects to them.
-Each issue in the system may have an urgency value assigned to it, based on the overall importance of that issue.
-Low or zero urgency issues are minor and should be resolved as time permits.
+Incidents can have several aspects to them that make them amenable to resolution with the use of an open ticket.
+Each ticket in the system may have an urgency value assigned to it, based on the overall importance of the issue.
+Low or zero urgency incidents are minor and should be resolved as time permits.

-Other details of issues include the customer experiencing the issue (whether external or internal), date of submission, detailed descriptions of the problem being experienced, attempted solutions or workarounds, and other relevant information.
-Each issue maintains a history of each change.
+Other details of tickets used in incident response include the customer experiencing the issue (whether external or internal), date of submission, detailed descriptions of the problem being experienced, attempted solutions or workarounds, and other relevant information.
+Each ticket maintains a history of each change.

 Functions

-Issue-tracking systems fulfill different functions, in particular:
+Tickets support different functions, in particular: